-Muscle Fibre TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveThe objective of the muscle fibre test is to determine the fibre composition of the muscles used for a particular exercise.
-Two test protocols are described: The Dr F. Hatield muscle fibre test and the Charles Poliquin muscle fibre test.
+Muscle Fibre TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.
+ObjectiveThe muscle fibre test's objective is to determine the fibre composition of the muscles used for a particular exercise.
+Two test protocols are described: The Dr F. Hatfield muscle fibre test and the Charles Poliquin muscle fibre test (Hale 2006)[1].

 How to conduct the Dr F. Hatfield muscle fibre test